 - Restoring a previous version of a use case

-- Configure whether a use case uses a dialogue or generative procedure (EAP)
+- Configuring whether a use case uses a dialogue or generative procedure

 Categorizing a use case

-After you create a use case, you can categorize it.
-Categorizing makes use case management easier, but it doesn’t affect how AI agents connect use cases with a customer’s message (only use case names and descriptions do that).
+Categorizing use cases makes managing them easier, but it doesn’t affect how an advanced AI agent connects use cases with a customer’s message (only use case names and descriptions do that).

 To categorize a use case